 Eureka is a small town located just south of the border of Oregon.
 Located on the coast, Eureka is also surrounded by national forests making it a quaint and naturally beautiful place to live.
-The center of the town boasts a historical district known as “Old Town” with hundreds of old, Victorian buildings and homes.
-Jobs are generally in the tourism, health care and timber industries.
+The center of the town boasts a historic district known as “Old Town” with hundreds of old, Victorian buildings and homes.
+Jobs are generally in the tourism, health care, and timber industries.

-A slightly larger town is Redlands which is less than two hours from Los Angeles.
-It also has a small town charm with a weekly farmers market, outdoor amphitheater for entertainment, and easy access to beautiful mountains and natural parks.
+A slightly larger town is Redlands, which is less than two hours from Los Angeles.
+It also has a small-town charm with a weekly farmers market, an outdoor amphitheater for entertainment, and easy access to beautiful mountains and natural parks.

 Chico, population 91,000, is a college town (Chico State University) with all of the amenities that most college towns offer.
 Plenty of places to eat and beautiful scenery are just two of the perks.
-The weather is beautiful and there’s plenty to enjoy – the ocean isn’t far and the forests which surround the city have miles of hiking trails.
-Sierra Nevada, the second largest craft brewery in the country is also located here.
+The weather is beautiful, and there’s plenty to enjoy – the ocean isn’t far, and the forests surrounding the city have miles of hiking trails.
+Sierra Nevada, the second-largest craft brewery in the country, is also located here.

-A unique and culture-filled town is Temecula which is located between Los Angeles and San Diego.
-This beautiful place has over 40 wineries, golf courses and the largest casino in the state.
-Downtown is also full of charm with a historic district and farmers markets weekly making Temecula the perfect place for leisure seekers.
+Temecula is a unique and culture-filled town located between Los Angeles and San Diego.
+This beautiful place has over 40 wineries, golf courses, and the largest casino in the state.
+Downtown is also full of charm with a historic district and farmers markets weekly, making Temecula the perfect place for leisure seekers.

 Camarillo is known as one of the hottest shopping spots in Southern California because of a huge premium outlet mall.
 Another beautiful place with a historic downtown area, Camarillo has a weekly Farmer’s Market and other activities.
 The pride and joy of this town is the newly restored Queen-Anne style Camarillo Ranch House, built in 1892.

-A hidden gem, Clearlake is named for Clear Lake, which is sits on the edge of.
+A hidden gem, Clearlake is named for Clear Lake, which sits on the edge of a large volcanic field.
 With a population of only 15,000, residents can enjoy fishing, beautiful views of the mountains, and several small wineries all within minutes.

 So if you’re ‘California Dreamin’ on a budget, it is entirely possible to consider living in California without breaking the bank.
 The state’s economy is ranked as 5th in the entire world.
 The stunning beaches, the glamour of Hollywood, mountains and lakes, and the unique culture that is diverse and always changing, make California a truly understandable dream for anyone.